 Photo by Travelhapp, Chicaque Park, Pico de Loro Viewpoint

-Culture destinations like Guatavita and Zipaquira are perfectly fine to visit alone as a solo traveler.
+Culture destinations like Guatavita are perfectly fine to visit alone as a solo traveler.

-While many nature spots near Bogotá are easy to reach by public transport, it’s normally better to explore them with a group for safety reasons.
-Join our Colombia Solo Travelers Facebook Group to find other solo travelers near you.
+While many nature spots near Bogotá are easy to reach by public transport, it’s normally better to explore them with a group for safety reasons (also because the trails are often not well-marked).
+You can find tours to some of the most popular destinations mentioned above on Civitatis*, GetYourGuide* and Viator*.